Extracting memorized pieces of (copyrighted) books from open-weight language models: Recovering Harry Potter and the Sorcerer's Stone with one seed prompt

-We ultimately successfully reconstructed the book near-verbatim using a seed prompt of only the first line of chapter 1 ($60$ tokens), a sliding context window of $3000$ tokens for the prompt, and $8$ beams, generating $50$ tokens at each step.\footnote{This means that $n=3000$ and $m=50$.
-Since the seed prompt is only $60$ tokens long, for the first several generations, the prompt length is less than $3000$; we build up to a $3000$-token window and then keep this constant for the remaining generation steps.} After the first $3000$ tokens, the context window progresses beyond the initial seed prompt.
-All of the subsequent prompts don't contain any ground-truth text drawn from the book; they consist entirely of generated text from prior iterations.
+\custompar{A simple recovery procedure} We test this idea with about $100$ lines of boilerplate generation code using HuggingFace APIs for \emph{Harry Potter}~\citep{Harry_Potter_and_the_Sorcerer_s_Stone}.
+In essence, this procedure is standard autoregressive generation, where we discard the oldest tokens in the context as new ones are generated.
+We begin with an $s$-token seed prompt (e.g., $s\!=\!60$, the first line of \emph{Harry Potter}), and set a maximum sliding context length of $n$ tokens.
+The LLM generates $m$ tokens at a time with beam search, until reaching $n$ tokens.
+We then remove the first $m$ tokens from the $n$-length context and append the generated $m$ tokens, creating a new $n$-token prompt for the next generation step.
+We repeat this process for the length of the book.
+After the first $n$ tokens, the clipped, $n$-length context window progresses beyond the initial seed prompt.
+All subsequent prompts do not contain \emph{any} ground-truth text drawn from the book; they consist entirely of generated text from prior iterations.\looseness=-1